Battle of Kiev (1941): Soviet counter-attacks on the Bryansk front

 After the failure of the first counterattack of the Bryansk Front, on 28 August, Stavka ordered a massive air attack by 450 aircraft of the Bryansk Front with at least 100 DB-3 bombers against the German tanks.
 Between 29 August and 4 September, Soviet aircraft made more than 4,000 sorties against Panzer Group 2.
 Despite Yeryomenko's post-war claims that this massive air offensive was "very effective", these Soviet air attacks had little effect on Guderian's advance.
 During these attacks, 55 Soviet aircraft were shot down, and 57 other aircraft were destroyed by German attacks on eight Soviet air bases.
-Following this inconclusive air operation, two days later Stavka again ordered the whole Bryansk Front to launch another counterattack towards Roslavl and Starodub, and destroy Guderian's forces at Pochep, Novgorod-Sversky and Novozibkov, and subsequently further advance to reach the Petrovich-Klimovichi-Schers line by 15 September.
+Following this inconclusive air operation, two days later Stavka again ordered the whole Bryansk Front to launch another counterattack towards Roslavl and Starodub, and destroy Guderian's forces at Pochep, Novgorod-Seversky and Novozybkov, and subsequently further advance to reach the Petrovichi-Klimovichi-Shchors line by 15 September.
 Yeryomenko ordered the counteroffensive to begin on 2 September.
 The two shock groups of the Bryansk front operated in two axes with a distance of 140 kilometers between them.

-Soviet Bryansk Front counterattack against the eastern flank of the Panzer Group, known as the Roslavl-Novozibkov Offensive operation, did not gain much.
+Soviet Bryansk Front counterattack against the eastern flank of the Panzer Group, known as the Roslavl-Novozybkov Offensive operation, did not gain much.

-Elsewhere, the Soviet 108th Tank Division attacked on 30 August with more than 90 tanks, including a large number of KV-1 heavy tanks on which the usual German anti-tank weapons did not work, against the 17th Panzer Division of XLVII Motorized Corps in the eastern flank of Guderian.
+Elsewhere, the Soviet 108th Tank Division attacked on 30 August with more than 90 tanks, including a large number of KV-1 heavy tanks on which the usual German anti-tank weapons did not work, against the 17th Panzer Division of XLVII Motorized Corps on Guderian's eastern flank.
 This attack created a 2-kilometer breach in the German lines and raised the concern of splitting this German corps in half.
 The 17th Panzer Division's counterattack next day was ineffective because of the superiority of the Red Army tanks, and resulted in the loss of 11 German tanks.
 On 1 September, the counterattack of the 18th Panzer Division, another division of XLVII Motorized Corps, also collided with the Soviet 4th Cavalry Division, which was in the area in support of its tank division.
 Finally, with the fire concentration from two Panzer divisions and the air support of the II Air Corps of the Luftwaffe, the attack of Yeryomenko's tanks was repelled after causing great damage to both sides.

 The confusing operational conditions made the reorganization of the Bryansk front face many supply problems. which were not resolved until the beginning of the operation.
-Therefore, Yeryomenko asked for the postponement of the counterattack until 3 September, which was agreed to by Soviet Command.
+Therefore, Yeryomenko asked for the postponement of the counterattack until 3 September, which was agreed to by Soviet command.
 However, under pressure from Stavka, Yeryomenko was again forced to launch the counterattack on 2 September.
 After two hours of artillery shelling, both shock groups directly attacked Guderian's advance forces.
 Inadequate air support, uncoordinated attacks and other factors caused this counterattack of the Bryansk front to fail, with the XLVII Motorized Corps repelling these counterattacks.
 During those clashes, the armored forces of the Soviet Bryansk Front were destroyed, and Guderian's tanks continued to move south.